A Chorley Old Road resident has called for a change to a controversial junction scheme after a driver crashed into the boundary wall of her home.

 However, not everyone is happy with the new arrangement.
 In July of this year, a majority of 90 respondents to a survey said they thought conditions had worsened since the new system was installed.

-According to the original consultation for the installation of the junctions, transport bosses believed signalising the junction would make it easier for pedestrians to cross and for cyclists to get from Moorside Avenue or New Hall Lane.
+According to the original consultation for the installation of the scheme, transport bosses believed signalising the junction would make it easier for pedestrians to cross and for cyclists to get from Moorside Avenue or New Hall Lane.

 A zebra crossing was removed and replaced with a signalised junctionA zebra crossing was removed and replaced with a signalised junction (Image: Google)